Open University: Teaching methods

-In 2004 the OU announced it was to stop its late-night programmes on BBC Two, and the last programme was broadcast at 5.30 am on 16 December 2006.
-The OU now plans to focus on semi-academic television programmes, such as many now broadcast on BBC Four.
+In 2004, the OU announced it was to stop its late-night programmes on BBC Two, and the last programme was broadcast at 5.30 am on 16 December 2006.
+The university shifted its focus to semi-academic television programmes, such as many now broadcast on BBC Four.

 The Quality Assurance Agency for Higher Education review published in December 2015 found five areas of good practice and made three recommendations for improvement.
 The English national survey of student satisfaction has twice put the Open University in first place.

 In October 2006, the OU joined the open educational resources movement with the launch of OpenLearn.
 A growing selection of current and past distance learning course materials will be released for free access, including downloadable versions for educators to modify (under the Creative Commons BY-NC-SA licence), plus free collaborative learning-support tools.

 In the early 2000s, the OU researched the use of virtual worlds in teaching and learning, and had two main islands in Second Life.
-In May 2009 these regions formed the basis of a case study by Linden Lab, the company which owns Second Life.
+In May 2009, these regions formed the basis of a case study by Linden Lab, the company which owns Second Life.

 In mid-2010, the university led the list of contributing universities in the number of downloads of its material from the educational resources site iTunes U, with downloads of over 20 million.
 Open University continues to adopt Moodle as the Virtual Learning Environment (VLE) with their own team deploying custom plugins.

 In 2013, the OU began a massive open online course (MOOC) platform called FutureLearn, which is the UK's largest provider of free online courses.

 Assessment methods

 Open University modules are often assessed using an equal weighting of examinations and coursework.
-The coursework component normally takes the form of between two and seven tutor-marked assignments (TMAs) and, occasionally, may also include up to six multiple-choice or "missing word" 10-question interactive computer-marked assignments (iCMAs).
+The coursework component normally takes the form of between two and seven tutor-marked assignments (TMAs), and may also include up to six multiple-choice or "missing word" 10-question interactive computer-marked assignments (iCMAs).
 The examinable component is usually an invigilated three-hour paper regardless of the size of the module (although on some modules it can be up to three three-hour papers), but an increasing number of modules instead have an EMA (End of Module Assessment) which is similar to a TMA, in that it is completed at home, but is regarded as an exam for grading purposes.

 Modules results are sometimes issued on a graded basis, consisting of pass grades 1 (threshold 85%, a distinction), 2 (70–84%), 3 (55–69%) & 4 (40–54%), and fail (below 40%).
 This grade is calculated as the lower of the overall continuous assessment score (OCAS) and overall examination score (OES).

 These grades can be weighted according to their level, and combined to calculate the classification of a degree.
 An undergraduate degree will weigh level 3 modules twice as much as level 2, and in postgraduate programmes, all M-level modules are equally weighted.